Presidency

 The Administration suffered from the following: Corruption, feudal alliances of employees, favoritism in nominations and in the services offered, lack of competence, lack of efficiency and primitive equipment.

-To address this situation, the Central Inspection Council was created early during the mandate, with the mission to monitor and control the government employees’ work and improve the services provided to the citizens.
-This was followed by the creation of the Civil Service Board which handled the nominations, replacements and upgrading of employees on merit basis, imposing university qualifications, entry exams, and replacing the widely spread political favoritism with that of professional merit.
+To address this situation, the Central Inspection Council was created early during the mandate, with the mission to monitor and control the work of government employees, and improve the services provided to the citizens.
+This was followed by the creation of the Civil Service Board, which handled the nominations, replacements and upgrading of employees on merit basis, imposing university qualifications and entry exams, and replacing the widely spread political favoritism with that of professional merit.
 The National Institute of Administration was also established to provide training to government employees, enhancing their education and competence.
-A Cooperative for government employees was also created.
+A Cooperative for Government Employees was also created.

 The Central Department of Accounts (Diwan al muhasabat) was set, to scrutinize the legal and financial aspects of public procedures and proposed decisions.

-A new Municipalities Law, established 380 new municipalities in the various regions; and the powers of the regions’ governors (muhafiz) was broadened to make administrative services less centralized.
+A new Municipalities Law, established 380 new municipalities in the various regions; and the powers of the regions’ governors (muhafiz) were broadened to make administrative services less centralized.

 On the judiciary level, the Higher Judicial Council, the State Court (Majliss Al Chura) and the Institute of Judicial Studies were restructured.